AI-Efficiency/Awesome-Efficient-Diffusion/README.md

 ## Contributing

 Please open a pull request with the paper title, venue, year, paper link, and official code when available.
+Our scope includes diffusion and flow matching for images, videos, world models, and language, including diffusion-based speculative decoding.
 We collect relevant publications at leading conferences and journals, as well as recent preprints with early community interest or adoption.
 For preprints, include a dated source documenting that interest, such as a Hugging Face Daily Papers feature, substantive community discussion, or shared models and integrations.
 Use the paper's original title without adding acronym suffixes.
 Keep one entry per paper and update it when the published version becomes available.

 <details>
 <summary>Preprint and other inclusion references</summary>

+- [Seed Diffusion](https://arxiv.org/abs/2508.02193): Released on August 4, 2025; release-week Hugging Face discussion on August 6 includes author responses about comparable inference settings and community requests for integration.
+[Evidence](https://huggingface.co/papers/2508.02193)
 - [Z-Image](https://arxiv.org/abs/2511.22699): Hugging Face Daily Papers #1 on December 1, 2025, four days after release; the paper page also links community models and Spaces.
 [Evidence](https://huggingface.co/papers/2511.22699)
 - [Vidu S1](https://arxiv.org/abs/2607.03118): Hugging Face Daily Papers #1 on July 10, 2026, one week after release.
 [Evidence](https://huggingface.co/papers/date/2026-07-10)
 - [Asymmetric Flow Models](https://arxiv.org/abs/2605.12964): Submitted to Hugging Face Daily Papers on May 14, 2026, with release-day models and subsequent community model conversions.
 [Paper and community models](https://huggingface.co/papers/2605.12964)